iamNoah1/vortex/readme.md

 # Vortex

 Vortex is a super simple key-value store written in Go.
+It provides a RESTful API to create, read, update, and delete key-value pairs.

+The application uses an in-memory map to store the key-value pairs.
+For restoring the state after a restart, the application writes the map to a file on disk.
+When the application starts, it reads the file and restores the map.

 ## Prerequisites